 William Jay was the first judge of New York's Westchester County from 1820 to 1842, but was removed on account of his strong anti-slavery views.

-His son, John Jay, helped found the Republican Party and was manager of the New York Young Men's Anti-Slavery Society in 1834.
+William Jay's son, John Jay II (1817-1894), was manager of the New York Young Men's Anti-Slavery Society in 1834.

 Salmon P. Chase coined the slogan of the Free Soil Party:

 Cassius Marcellus Clay helped to found the Republican Party and served three terms as a Kentucky Representative till he lost his seat due to his strong anti-slavery views.

 In 1843, pro-slavery Democrats attacked Cassius Marcellus Clay and shot him in the chest, but he was able to fight them off with his Bowie knife.

 He received death threats and had to barricade his newspaper office doors.
 A mob broke in and stole his printing equipment.

 As Minister to Russia, Clay helped negotiate the U.S. purchase of Alaska.

-Another anti-slavery leader was Rufus King, born MARCH 24, 1755.
+Anti-slavery leader Rufus King was born MARCH 24, 1755.